JulioNectar/glow-engine-colorizer-utility/readme.md

 This project is designed for personal use with Glow Themes on macOS.

-## 🤝 Support

-For issues or questions:

-1. Check that all dependencies are installed

-2. Ensure you have write permissions to `/Library/GlowThemes/`

-3. Verify your wallpaper images are in supported formats

 * * *

 Note: This utility is designed specifically for macOS theming using Glow Engine.